Effects Of Maternal Choline Supplementation On The Septohippocampal Cholinergic System In The Ts65Dn Mouse Model Of Down Syndrome

 Current Alzheimer Research

 Kelley, Christy M.; Ash, Jessica A.; Powers, Brian E.; Velazquez, Ramon; Alldredd, Melissa J.; Ikonomovic, Milos D.; Ginsbergd, Stephen D.; Strupp, Barbara J.; and Mufson, Elliott J., "Effects Of Maternal Choline Supplementation On The Septohippocampal Cholinergic System In The Ts65Dn Mouse Model Of Down Syndrome" (2016).
-Neurobiology.
+Translational Neuroscience.
 317.